The owner of Wolfee Donuts declined to press charges against the pop star

 But instead of addressing the incident, Grande only added that she felt “very upset” about the food habits of Americans and was “frustrated” by child obesity rates.

-On social media, #WeForgiveYouAriana has been trending as fans reach out.
+On social media, #WeForgiveYouAriana trended as fans reached out.

 But not everyone was buying it.
-Actor Rob Lowe tweeted that Grande’s excuse for licking and leaving the doughnuts was “#lame.”
+Actor Rob Lowe tweeted that Grande’s excuse for licking the doughnuts was “#lame.”

 Health officials also announced they would investigate the doughnut shop to see why the baked goods were left exposed to the public, a violation of local food safety codes.